ambertunnell/ambertunnell.github.io/source/_posts/2014-08-20-insertion-sort-in-ruby.markdown

 print InsertionSort.new([4,1,6,3,5,2]).sort #=> [1, 2, 3, 4, 5, 6]
 ```

-*This is the second post of a series of posts on various sorting algorithms.
-See the first here: [Bubble Sort](http://ambertunnell.github.io/blog/2014/08/20/bubble-sort-in-ruby/)*
+*This is the second post in a series of posts on various sorting algorithms in computer science.
+See the entire series <a href="/blog/categories/sorting-algorithms/">here</a>.*